mafaldacf/rendezvous/README.md

 **Datastore Monitor Shim API**

-- `find(m)` - lookup for injected metadata in a datastore and return acknowledgment to datastore monitor
+- `find(m)` - lookup for injected metadata in a datastore and return an acknowledgment to datastore monitor

 ## Requirements